Cloud-SPAN/nerc-metagenomics03-qc-assembly/_episodes/01-QC-quality-raw-reads.md

 >
 {: .callout}

 Now use `scp` to download the file.
+We need to add in our PEM file, like when we log in, and we'll also use the symbol `.` (this directory) to tell the command where to deposit the downloaded files.

 The command will look something like:
 ~~~
-scp -i login-key-instanceNNN.pem csuser@instanceNNN.cloud-span.aws.york.ac.uk:~/cs_course/analysis/qc/illumina_qc/ERR2935805_fastqc.html .
+scp -i login-key-instanceNNN.pem csuser@instanceNNN.cloud-span.aws.york.ac.uk:~/cs_course/analysis/qc/illumina_qc/*_fastqc.html .
 ~~~
 {: .bash}

 Remember to replace NNN with your instance number.

 As the file is downloading you will see an output like:
 ~~~
-scp -i login-key-instanceNNN.pem csuser@instanceNNN.cloud-span.aws.york.ac.uk:~/cs_course/analysis/qc/illumina_qc/ERR2935805_fastqc.html .
+scp -i login-key-instanceNNN.pem csuser@instanceNNN.cloud-span.aws.york.ac.uk:~/cs_course/analysis/qc/illumina_qc/*_fastqc.html .
-ERR2935805_fastqc.html         100%  591KB   1.8MB/s   00:00
+ERR4998593_1_fastqc.html         100%  543KB   1.8MB/s   00:00
+ERR4998593_2_fastqc.html         47%  539KB   1.8MB/s   00:00
 ~~~
 {: .output}

-Once the file has downloaded File Explorer (Windows) or Finder (Mac) to find the file and open it - it should open up in your browser.
+Once the file has downloaded File Explorer (Windows) or Finder (Mac) to find the files and open them - they should open up in your browser.

 > ## Help!
-> If you had trouble downloading and viewing the file you can view it here: [ERR2935805_fastqc.html]({{ page.root }}/files/ERR2935805_fastqc.html)
+> If you had trouble downloading and viewing the files you can view them here: [ERR4998593_1_fastqc.html]({{ page.root }}/files/ERR4998593_1_fastqc.html) and [ERR4998593_2_fastqc.html]({{ page.root }}/files/ERR4998593_2_fastqc.html)
 {: .bash}
 {: .callout}